-Mergers & Acquisitions Comparative Guide - Corporate/Commercial Law - Bermuda
+Mergers & Acquisitions Comparative Guide

 8.1 How would you describe the current M&A landscape and prevailing trends in your jurisdiction?
 What significant deals took place in the last 12 months?

-The current landscape seems to be one of anticipation.
 There has been deal flow in Bermuda, with some high-value transactions, just not high volume.
 The insurance sector has generated many of these deals, but has been by no means alone.

-The expectation is very much that as the practical restrictions felt by the pandemic begin to lift, there will be increased confidence from parties wishing to execute transactions.
-Where some businesses have suffered as a result of the effects of the last year, others are well positioned to take advantage and complete.
+We have seen transactions in the insurance and re-insurance space with transaction values in the billions.
+We have also seen high-value transactions in other industries including infrastructure transactions with transaction values in the tens of billions

 Much has been said about the resurgence of special purpose acquisition companies (SPACs).
-Bermuda is not only well placed as a jurisdiction in which to establish a SPAC, being able to draw upon prior experience from formation to end of lifecycle, but also the location of a number of attractive acquisition targets for SPACs, irrespective of their jurisdiction of formation.
+Bermuda is not only well placed as a jurisdiction in which to establish a SPAC, being able to draw upon prior experience from formation to end of lifecycle, but is also the location of a number of attractive acquisition targets for SPACs, irrespective of their jurisdiction of formation.
 We would not be surprised if this included transactions in the (re)insurance sector, for which Bermuda enjoys such a strong reputation.

 As Bermuda's technology sector continues to develop, we may begin to see entities that have established themselves and began to succeed in Bermuda also become attractive targets or find contemporaries where their synergies make a merger of equals an appealing prospect.